MicrosoftDocs/memdocs/sccm/osd/get-started/prepare-for-unknown-computer-deployments.md

 manager: dougeby
 ms.collection: M365-identity-device-management
 ---
-# Prepare for unknown computer deployments in System Center Configuration Manager
+# Prepare for unknown computer deployments in Configuration Manager

 *Applies to: Configuration Manager (current branch)*

-Use the information in this topic to deploy operating systems to unknown computers in your System Center Configuration Manager environment.
+Use the information in this topic to deploy operating systems to unknown computers in your Configuration Manager environment.
 An unknown computer is a computer that is not managed by Configuration Manager.
 This means that there is no record of these computers in the Configuration Manager database.
 Unknown computers include the following:

 - A computer where the Configuration Manager client is not installed